 The course is inter-disciplinary, applying different learning activities including lectures, field visits, independent group work, report writing, group presentations and self-reflection.

-When the course starts, the groups and supervisors will decide on the final plan (minor field visits might have to be agree on and planned prior to course start).
+When the course starts, the groups and supervisors will decide on the final plan (few intended field visits might have to be agreed on and planned prior to course start).

 You will be hosted by and receive input from several experienced Sri Lankan researchers.
-You independently pursue insights, through field visits into a specified health topic while guided by a Sri Lankan faculty member or health expert, in coorporation with Sri Lankan post graduate students as co-researchers and interpreters.
+You independently pursue insights, through field visits into a specified health topic while guided by a Sri Lankan faculty member or health expert, in corporation with Sri Lankan students as co-researchers and interpreters.

-Professor Flemming Konradsen, Post Doc Jane Brandt Sørensen, course coordinator Emil Mølgaard Morell and other staff from the University of Copenhagen will be present in Sri Lanka during the course programme.
+Professor Flemming Konradsen, Post Doc Jane Brandt Sørensen, a course coordinator, and possibly other staff from the University of Copenhagen will be present in Sri Lanka during the course programme.

 Faculty at the University of Copenhagen’s School of Global Health has had academic collaborations with several educational institutions in Sri Lanka since 1994.